 Changes after the first two weeks of the commencement of the course are usually discouraged.
-As of 1 October, registration on courses is finalised, as the impacts on student learning and attainment are too high.
+As of 26 September 2024, registration on courses is finalised, as the impacts on student learning and attainment are too high.
+On Art and Design foundation courses, students may request to change pathway at any point in the course, though they are discouraged after the first unit.
+Requests are reviewed by senior staff and are decided based on available space, aptitude and progression intentions.

-It is important to note that changing courses affects a student's visa, they may be required to return to their home country and apply for a new visa with the appropriate course title.
+It is important to note that if changing courses affects a student's visa, they may be required to return to their home country and apply for a new visa with the appropriate course title.